 The creation of The Al and Malka Green Artists’ Health Centre was a labour of love for the visionary people who brought it into being; the board of the Artists’ Health Centre Foundation (now the Artists’ Health Alliance) and the directorship of the University Health Network.
 It would have been impossible without the contributions of the many people who could easily have put their money elsewhere, above all Al and Malka Green.

-The Artists’ Health Centre Foundation (now the Artists’ Health Alliance) remained active throughout the process of opening the Centre.
+The Artists’ Health Centre Foundation (now the Artists’ Health Alliance) remained active throughout the process of opening The Al & Malka Green Artists’ Health Centre.

 Two seminars were held before the space was officially opened (one for artists, the other for practitioners).
-In 2003, three more seminars held in the Centre’s space presented speakers familiar with the issues and injuries of artist’s, and dealt with techniques and resources that are available to artists within the community.
-Since then, numerous clinics, seminars and workshops have been presented and the Alliance continues to be an active partner in recommendations for the Centre, as well as education and outreach programs and management of the Joysanne Sidimus Fund, established in 2004.
+In 2003, three more seminars held in the Al & Malka Green Artists’ Health Centre space at Toronto Western Hospital presented speakers familiar with the issues and injuries of artists, dealing with techniques and resources available to artists within the community.
+Since then, numerous clinics, seminars and workshops have been presented and Artists’ Health Alliance continues to be an active partner in recommendations for the Al & Malka Green Artists’ Health Centre, as well as education and outreach programs and management of the Joysanne Sidimus subsidy fund, established in 2004.